cap-js/docs/java/change-tracking.md

 requires additional READ events to retrieve the old and the new image of the entity.

 These two images are compared and differences are stored in the change log.
-The nature of the change is determined by comparing the old and new values of the entity: data that were not present in the old values are considered as added whereas data that are not present in the new values are considered as deleted.
+The nature of the change is determined by comparing the old and new values of the entity: data that weren't present in the old values are considered as added whereas data that aren't present in the new values are considered as deleted.
 Elements that are present in both old and new values but have different values are considered as modified.
 Each change detected by the change tracking feature is stored in the change log as a separate entry.

-In case of the deeply structured documents, for example, entities with the compositions, the change tracking feature detects the changes across complete document and stores them in the change log with the metadata reflecting the structure of the change.
+In the case of the deeply structured documents, for example, entities with the compositions, the change tracking feature detects the changes across the complete document and stores them in the change log with the metadata reflecting the structure of the change.

-For example, given the order and item model from above, if you change values for the tracked elements with the deep update e.g. the customer name in the order and the quantity of the item, the change log will contain two entries: one for the order and one for the item.
+For example, given the order and item model from above, if you change values for the tracked elements with the deep update, for example,  the customer name in the order and the quantity of the item, the change log contains two entries: one for the order and one for the item.
 The change log entry for the item will also reflect that the root of the change is an order.

-:::warning
-If you change the values of the `OrderItems` entity directly via an OData request or an CQL statement, the change log will contain only one entry for the item and will not be associated with an order.
-Prefer deep updates for change tracked entities.
+:::warning Prefer deep updates for change tracked entities If you change the values of the `OrderItems` entity directly via an OData request or a CQL statement, the change log contains only one entry for the item and won't be associated with an order.
 :::

 ## Things to Consider when Using Change Tracking

 - Consider the storage costs of the change log.
 The change log can grow very fast and can consume a lot of space in case of frequent changes.
-You should consider the retention policy of the change log as it will not be deleted when you delete the entities.
+You should consider the retention policy of the change log as it won't be deleted when you delete the entities.
 - Consider the performance impact.
 Change tracking needs to execute additional reads during updates to retrieve and compare updated values.
-  This can slow down the update operations and can be very expensive in case of updates that affect a lot of entities.
+  This can slow down the update operations and can be very expensive in the case of updates that affect a lot of entities.
 - Consider the ways your entities are changed.
 You might want to track the changes only on the service projection level that are used for the user interaction and not on the domain level (for instance during data replication).
 - If you want to expose the complete change log to the user, you need to consider the security implications of this.
-If your entities have complex access rules, you need to consider how to extend this rules to the change log.
+If your entities have complex access rules, you need to consider how to extend these rules to the change log.